0x1eef/bones/README.md

 the `bones install` command, a bone from a skeleton can be installed in a way similar to the following example.
-Keep in mind that these concepts are important to understand when planning to use this utility:
+Keep in mind that these concepts are important to understand when planning to use bones:

-    user@localhost$ bones install skeleton/bone <target>
+    user@localhost$ bones install skeleton:bone <target>

 #### Conflicts